Tyrik630/beam.nvim/README.md

 - `Enter` - Execute operation at current match
 - `Esc` - Cancel operation

-## Technical Details

-beam.nvim uses a clever three-phase approach:

-1. **Setup Phase**: Captures your intended operation and stores it
-2. **Search Phase**: Returns control to Neovim's native `/` search
-3. **Execute Phase**: On search completion, executes the operation at the target location

-This approach gives you all of Neovim's search features (regex, case-sensitivity, incremental highlight) for free!

 ## Integration with Other Plugins

 ### Treesitter Text Objects